 “Don’t feel like you have to wear lingerie.
 An open blazer or a loose-knit sweater with nothing underneath can be just as sexy and it leaves more to the imagination”

-3. Wedding night lingerie boudoir photos.
+3. Wedding night lingerie boudoir photos

-“You don’t have to be wearing white – I love the added drama of using the wedding night lingerie that could be your something blue, or another added pop of color that you might be using as a wedding color.”
+“You don’t have to be wearing white – I love the added drama of using the wedding night lingerie that could be something blue, or another added pop of color that you might be using as a wedding color.”

-5. A bed sheet for boudoir photos.
+5. A bed sheet for boudoir photos

-6. A white business shirt and/or tie.
+6. A white business shirt and/or tie

 “Sure, many of your photos will include sexy lingerie.
-Why not shift things up for your boudoir photos by wearing something nontraditional, such as an over-sized white business shirt and his favorite tie (possibly one you gave him as a gift)?
+Why not shift things up for your boudoir photos by wearing something nontraditional, such as an oversized white business shirt and his favorite tie (possibly one you gave him as a gift)?
 Hot!”

 “Make your boudoir photo shoot personal.
 Bring things that mean something to you, or to you both as a couple.
 Your veil, your garter, your wedding shoes, a special piece of jewelry that he gave to you… all of this can really make the boudoir photos special.”